 Committee on Convention Meetings

-The 18-member Committee on Convention Meetings works with Convention staff throughout the year to plan the program of the Annual Meeting held in November of each year.
-The committee gives prayerful attention to the theme and the worship focus of the Annual Meeting and brings recommendation to the Convention in Annual Meeting for the preacher for the following year.
+The 18-member Committee on Convention Meetings works with convention staff throughout the year to plan the program of the Annual Meeting held in November of each year.
+The committee gives prayerful attention to the theme and the worship focus of the Annual Meeting.
+The committee may bring recommendations for individuals to preach the annual convention sermon up to two years in advance.
 Members of this committee are actively involved in the local arrangements for the meeting and serve on location during the Annual Meeting as needed in registration of messengers, counting of ballots, ushering and backstage assistance.

 Committee on Resolutions and Memorials